Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 - Courses (UG) — MA in French, Spanish, German, Italian, Arabic, Russian, Japanese, and Persian.

-- Entrance Test for PG courses or wherever applicable — (September 2021 – Tentative).
+- Entrance Test for PG courses or wherever applicable — Yet to announce.

 - Courses (UG) — BA in French, Spanish, German, Italian, Arabic, and Persian.

-- Admission in BA for the languages mentioned above will be made on a merit-based.
+- Admission in BA for the languages mentioned above will be merit-based.

 - Apply Online — LINK